cBioPortal/datahub/docs/filename-changes.md

 Methylation | data_methylation_genebodies_hmEPIC.txt | data_methylation_genebodies_hmepic.txt

 Some of the filename updates here are just case changes.
 All the filenames were lowercased for uniformity.

+The uniprot isoform overrides maf was removed from all studies.
+The mskcc overrides maf was renamed to `data_mutations.txt` for simplicity and will be used for import.